 Creating Playlists of Spanish Music

-Another way to use music in Spanish class is by having students create their own playlists that feature Spanish-language songs.
-(I actually used a similar idea in one of my 1st week of school stations in these 1st Week of Spanish Class Plans).
-A great way to extend this beyond just creating a playlist is to have students write a brief summary of each song they choose and explain why they chose it for their playlist.
-For upper level students, I would have them do this in Spanish to practice writing skills.
+Another way to use music in Spanish class is by having students create their playlists that feature Spanish-language songs.
+(I used a similar idea in one of my 1st week of school stations in these 1st Week of Spanish Class Plans).
+A great way to extend this beyond just creating a playlist is to have students write a summary of each song they choose and explain why they chose it for their playlist.
+For upper-level students, I would have them do this in Spanish to practice writing skills.

-Mix it Up – Discuss History & Culture Of Different Genres
+Mix it Up – Discuss the History & Culture Of Different Genres